saegl5/check_student_loans_course_material/latest.md

 # Part 2 – app

-**Directions: please answer the following questions USING the app.**
+**Directions: Please answer the following questions USING the app.**

 4\.
 How long will it take to pay the government back?